GAME OVER FOR BAD MEDICINE

 America has a pathological learning deficit.
 With those levels of costs – opioid crisis with its mounting death count, $ 90+ billion annually for fraudulent medical practices just for back pain – you’d think there’d be a learning curve, some expression of corrective change generated by responsibilities and obligation for beneficence, protection of public welfare and effective use of public resources.
 Yes?

 Because it’s actually not about learning at all.
 It’s about unexamined pathologies driving need to secure and protect social status, entitlement, enrichment, and control of capital by institutions and individuals driven by those antisocial traits and needs.
 Distorted forces immune to concern for suffering, public harm, social justice.

 And it’s about the constructed fictions – by the benefitted interests and their rewarded apologists and popularizers – required to protect systems of public resource piracy and diversion.

 Fictions used to medicalize non-medical conditions like

 chronic pain, depressed mood, and . . . problem substance use – a condition established by all lines of evidence over decades of research to be not remotely a biomedical condition, “disease of the brain”, instead not a condition at all but the behavioral symptom of underlying distress, psychic pain, distorted thinking and associated feelings, driving compulsive use of substances (or repeated activities) to soothe, moderate the distress.
 Established by all lines of relevant research and understanding.

 Research isn’t for everybody.
-Let’s look at real, concrete results, the ones right up in our faces, in the morgues, in the ER, in the ground.
+Let’s look at real, concrete results, the ones right up in our faces, on the street, in the morgues, in the ER, in the ground.